-- (1) The number of Common Shares stated to be held by each of the foregoing Shareholders is based upon information available on the public record. - (2) The percentage of voting rights calculations stated above are based on 930,204,183 Common Shares outstanding, which number represents the number of issued and outstanding Common Shares on the Record Date. - (3) As reported to the Corporation.
+- (1) The number of Common Shares stated to be held by the foregoing Shareholder is based upon information available on the public record. - (2) The percentage of voting rights calculations stated above are based on 981,847,425 Common Shares outstanding, which number represents the number of issued and outstanding Common Shares on the Record Date. - (3) As reported to the Corporation.

-The Corporation's major shareholders have the same voting rights per Common Share as all other shareholders.
+The Corporation's major shareholder has the same voting rights per Common Share as all other shareholders.

 Your vote is important regardless of the number of Common Shares you own.
-Whether or not you are able to attend, if you are a Registered Shareholder, we urge you to complete the enclosed Management Proxy and return it using any one of the methods described on the Management Proxy by no later than 11:00 a.m.
-(Toronto time) on Monday 11 September 2017.
-Voting by proxy will not prevent you from voting in person if you attend the Meeting but will ensure that your vote will be counted if you are unable to attend.
-If you hold your Common Shares through a broker or an intermediary, we urge you to complete the applicable Management voting instruction form/ Form of Instruction or provide your voting instructions by other acceptable methods.
+This year due to the global pandemic and holding the Meeting virtually, we are requesting all shareholders to vote in advance of the Meeting even if they intend on joining the conference call.
+To the extent a ballot is requested at the Meeting, this would be conducted by roll call on the conference call.
+If you are a Registered Shareholder we request you to complete the enclosed Management Proxy and return it using any one of the methods described on the Management Proxy by no later than 11:00 a.m.
+(Toronto time) on Monday, 7 December 2020.
+If you hold your Common Shares through a broker or an intermediary, we request you to complete the applicable voting instruction form/ Form of Instruction or provide your voting instructions by other acceptable methods.
+For details on how to register to participate in the Meeting and ask questions please refer to pages 8-9 of this Information Circular.